KevinConti/kevinconti/content/blog/full-time-for-a-day/index.md

 Today, I woke up naturally around 9 AM, much later than my usual 5-6 AM.
 I'm feeling rested and refreshed, I even had time to make myself breakfast, pick up some packages from the apartment's delivery room, and have some coffee before diving into work!

 I really enjoy having a leisurely start to the day, but it's something I just can't have when I need to get stuff done before my day-job begins at 9 AM.
 I'm already enjoying today immensely!

+### 12:01 PM

+I've spent the past two hours catching up on EVERYTHING.
+Twitter DMs, Indie Hackers posts, emails, you name it.
+I've finally caught up with everyone who's reached out to me, which feels great!

+Next up, to finish off this week's issue of Software Ideas!